nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 #### Version 0.5

-- changed file browser to show all files instead of `.mid` and `.xrmid` to a fix an issue on Windows.
+- changed file browser to show all files instead of `.mid` and `.xrmid` to a fix an issue on Windows (thanks, Roppenzo).
 - improved the workflow for file browser to first select the file and then show Options dialog if `Options - Show for each file` is enabled.
 - added an option to skip note delay information (`Options - Include delay` = `false`).
 - added an option to skip note-off (OFF) events (`Options - Include note-off` = `false`).